 A civil marriage is simply a marriage recognized by the government.
 Some couples worry about whether civil marriage in Islam is valid.

-If it fulfills Islamic conditions such as mutual consent and witnesses it is valid in Islam.
+If it fulfills Islamic conditions then civil marriage in Islam is valid.
 The legal documentation is just an added layer of protection.

 In countries like Pakistan, combining both Nikah and civil registration ensures your marriage is valid under both laws.
-This is especially important for overseas Pakistanis who need legal proof of marriage abroad.
+This is especially important for overseas Pakistanis who need legal proof of marriage abroad through online nikah services in Pakistan.

 So, if your court marriage is done through a registered Nikah Khawan and meets these conditions, it is both valid and halal in Islam.